spenmcgee/radio-temperature/README.md

 By simply doing `np.sqrt(iq.real*iq.real+iq.imag*iq.imag)` we get the *amplitude* of the radio data for each sample.

-Now that we have the amplitude, we can plot this data and if you've got an actual transmission burst in your data, you'll see some square wave type data.
+Now that we have the amplitude, we can plot this data and if you've got an actual transmission burst in your data, you'll see some square wave type pulses.
 You can try this using the `plot_time.py` file which basically just does `get_samples` then demodulates using `to_amplitude` and simply plots this data:

 `python plot_time.py temp_recording_23.8 [decimation] [frame_size]`

-Let's look at these 2 parameters, `decimation` and `frame_size`.
+There 2 other things going on in `plot_time.py` and they concern the 2 parameters `decimation` and `frame_size`.
 Decimating basically reduces the number of samples.
 If you decimate by 10, then you'll have a factor of 10 fewer samples after decimation.
 The decimation also does some filtering to account for aliasing.
 We decimate because we don't need all the samples, the resolution of the transmission is too high (the file temp_recording_23.8 was recorded at 2.048 MHz which is unnecessarily high).
 By decimating, we improve efficiency.
-The amount of decimating you can do depends on the Nyquist limit, or 2 times the frequency or data/baud rate of your signal (http://photo.stackexchange.com/questions/10755/what-is-the-nyquist-limit-and-what-is-its-significance-to-photographers).
+The amount of decimating you can do depends on the *Nyquist limit*, or 2 times the frequency or data/baud rate of your signal (http://photo.stackexchange.com/questions/10755/what-is-the-nyquist-limit-and-what-is-its-significance-to-photographers).

 All this to say that by decimating, you make the job a lot easier because you have fewer samples and it represents the same signal anyways.

 The other thing that the `plot_time.py` program is doing is breaking up the signal into frames.
 Each frame will have `frame_size` number of samples in it.
 This is just for viewing simplicity.
-It's so that you can view the signal a good resolution and zoom level and click through the signal in a series of frames using the slider on the bottom.
+It's so that you can view the signal at a good resolution and zoom level and click through the signal in a series of frames using the slider on the bottom.

 So if you run: `python plot_time.py temp_recording_23.8 10 2000` then you should get something like this: